Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Conclusion and discussion

 \section{Conclusion and discussion}

 In this paper, we derive the classification of crystalline TSC and TI in 2D interacting femionic systems by using the explicit real-space constructions.
 For a 2D system with a specific wallpaper group symmetry, we first decompose the system into an assembly of unit cells.
 Then according to the so-called \textit{extensive trivialization} scheme, we can further decompose each unit cell into an assembly of lower-dimensional blocks.
 After cell decompositions, we can decorate some lower-dimensional block-states on them, and investigate the \textit{obstruction} and \textit{trivialization} for all block states by checking the no-open-edge condition and bubble equivalence.
-An obstruction/trivialization free decoration corresponds to a nontrivial crystalline SPT phases.
+An obstruction/trivialization free decoration corresponds to a nontrivial crystalline SPT phase.
 We further investigated the group structures of the classification data by considering the possible stacking between 1D and 0D block-states.
 Finally, with the complete classification results, we compare our results with classification of 2D FSPT phases protected by the corresponding on-site symmetry, we verify the crystalline equivalence principle for generic 2D interacting fermionic systems.

-We believe that the real-space construction scheme for crystalline SPT are also applicable to 3D interacting fermionic systems, with similar procedures discussed in this work.
+We believe that the real-space construction scheme for crystalline SPT is also applicable to 3D interacting fermionic systems, with similar procedures discussed in this work.
+We conjecture that the crystalline equivalence principle is also correct for 3D crystalline FSPT phases as well.
 In future works, we will try to construct and fully classify the crystalline TSC/TI in 3D interacting fermionic systems.

-We stress that the method in this paper can also be applied for cases with mixture of internal and space group symmetries, i.e. when considering about the lower-dimensional block-states, we should also include the internal symmetry together with the space group symmetry acting internally that leads to different lower-dimensional root phases and bubbles.
+We stress that the method in this paper can also be applied to cases with mixture of internal and space group symmetries, i.e. when considering about the lower-dimensional block-states, we should also include the internal symmetry together with the space group symmetry acting internally that leads to different lower-dimensional root phases and bubbles.
 Then based on these root phases, we can further discuss possible obstructions and trivializations by using the general paradigms highlighted in Sec. \ref{general}.